-From July 1 to August 15, 2021, Ipsos conducted 1,026 inperson interviews of enterprises via computer-assisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.^{xxxix}
+From July 1 to August 15, 2021, Ipsos conducted 1,026 inperson interviews of enterprises via computer-assisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.^{xI}

-The sample for the study was defined to include and be limited to Sri Lanka's micro (one employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations^{xl} (summarized as "business size" in the text).
-Official statistics from the Economic Census Database (updated in 2013) and the Department of Registrar of Companies18 were used as a basis to estimate the proportion^{xll} of businesses for each business size, as well as to establish target interview counts by business size (number of employees).
-These statistics were also used to set target interview counts by province and Divisional Secretariat (DS) divisions.^{xlll} size across all of Sri Lanka, however these estimates are imperfect as the official statistics on which they are based do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
+The sample for the study was defined to include and be limited to Sri Lanka's micro (1 employee), small (2 to 9 employees) and medium (10 to 249 employees) business populationsxli (summarized as "business size" in the text).
+Official statistics from the Department of Census 2013-2014 Database and 2021 data from the Department of the Registrar of Companies18 were used as a basis to estimate the proportionxlii of businesses for each business size.
+These statistics were also used to establish target interview counts by business size, province, and Divisional Secretariat (DS) divisions.^{xliii}

+The targets for business size were set to approximate the distribution of the MSME population by business size across all of Sri Lanka.
+However, these estimates are imperfect as the official statistics on which they are based do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
 Due to the lack of reliable official statistics, the data is not considered to be representative of the entire MSME formal and informal business population in Sri Lanka.